Overview of Mood Disorders

 What are mood disorders?

-A mood disorder is a class of mental health disorders.
+A mood disorder is a class of serious mental illnesses.
 The term broadly describes all types of depression and bipolar disorders.

 Children, teens, and adults can all have mood disorders.
 But children and teens don’t always have the same symptoms as adults.
 It’s harder to diagnose mood disorders in children.
 That's because they can't always express how they feel.